akshayrf12345/fa19-516-166/project/report.md

 #### Week of 10/27/19

 Amazon info connected from Mongo, is now parsed into matrix. going to start working on Mongo refresh checks/downloads

+#### Week of 11/03/19

+Prepping for demo at end of week with Gregor.